cosylabiiit/drugADR/README.md

 # drugADR

 The project involves prediction of side effects prediction using existing data ([SIDER](http://http://sideeffects.embl.de/)) by leveraging machine learning with statistical data analysis.
-During the course of this work the following tasks were performed:
+During the course of this project the following tasks were performed:
 - Dealing with biological, chemical data.
 - Computational manipulation of data from drugs and phenotypic side effects.
 - Implementation of machine learning algorithms for prediction of side effects.

 ## Pre-requisites

-The following are a couple of instructions to execute different (or all) sections of the project.
+The following are a couple of instructions that must be gone through in order to execute different (or all) sections of this project.

 1. Clone the project, replacing ``drugADR`` with the name of the directory you are creating: